Amarygdala/get_the_class/README.md

-# Foobar
+# Proxy Lecturer

-Foobar is a Python library for dealing with word pluralization.
+Proxy Lecturer is a django app that helps you study.

 ## Installation
 You can run our project on local django server.
 (Be aware that you'll need ur own API key and Firebase integration)